A-Alhaddad/A-Alhaddad/README.md

 I'm a software developer who is passionate about creating technology to elevate people and help new developers to find the right path.
 Some technologies I enjoy working with include Java, Swift, Dart, and Firebase.

-- 🔭 I'm a software developer (https://easycodeps.com/) in Gaza, Palestine
+- 🔭 I'm a software developer from Gaza, Palestine
 - 🔍 I have many live apps in Store Google Play & Apple Store >
 <!--   - Wazaker App ([Android version](https://play.google.com/store/apps/details?id=com.wazakerdailyaya&gl=DE), [iOS version](https://apps.apple.com/app/apple-store/id1453500014)) -->
 - 💬 Ask me about **Dart and Flutter**